Zara1992/LHL_SQL_PROJECT-1/starting_with_questions.md

 COUNTRY & CITY
 SELECT AL.COUNTRY, AL.CITY, SR. productsku, SR.name, SUM (SR.total_ordered) as Total_Ordered from sales_report as SR
 INNER JOIN ALL_SESSIONS AL ON SR.PRODUCTSKU = AL.PRODUCTSKU
-GROUP BY SR. productsku, SR.name, AL.COUNTRY,  AL.CITY
-ORDER BY Total_Ordered desc
+Where city NOT LIKE 'not available in demo dataset' and city not like '(not set)' GROUP BY SR. productsku, SR.name, AL.COUNTRY,  AL.CITY ORDER BY Total_Ordered desc
 LIMIT 100